Monday, November 9, 2015

 One tree already down and hauled away and then the trimmed trunk of the second follows.

 Losing these tall ash trees really bothered me.
-On hot summer days I enjoyed sitting in the shade beneath them and occasionally enjoying fresh watermelon pieces that Kie would bring out to me.
+On hot summer days I enjoyed sitting in the shade beneath them and occasionally enjoying fresh watermelon pieces that Kie would bring out for me.

 As the following reveals, I'm not the first person to be annoyed over losing shade trees... but I was nowhere near as angry.